-Euro surge to two-year high prompts stocks pause
+GLOBAL MARKETS-Euro surge to two-year high prompts stocks pause

 Brent crude futures traded at $49.31 per barrel, unchanged on day.

-Writing by Patrick Graham; additional reporting by Hideyuki Sano in TOKYO and Abhinav Ramnarayan in LONDON; Editing by Andrew Heavens
+For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Writing by Patrick Graham; additional reporting by Hideyuki Sano in TOKYO and Abhinav Ramnarayan in LONDON; Editing by Andrew Heavens)